i4Ds/Karabo-Pipeline/doc/src/development.md

 ### falke8

 [flake8](https://flake8.pycqa.org/en/latest/) is a tool for style guide enforcement.
-It checks various style errors such as unused import, variables, maximum line length and others.
+It checks various style errors such as unused import, variables, maximum line length, spacing and others.
 The style-checker can be used via the CLI `flake8 {source_file_or_directory}`.
 However, it should be sufficient to set the **Linter to flake8** in your own IDE, so that the errors are displayed directly without running any CLI command.

-It is recommended to run *black* before checking with *flake8* because *black* max fix some *flake8* related issues.
+It is recommended to run *black* before manually checking with *flake8* because *black* might fix a lot of *flake8* related issues.
+It is possible that the settings of *isort* and *black* are not compatible with *flake8* and therefore should get changed.

 ## Upload Objects to CSCS